marcinoo01/CateringApp/README.md

 # CateringApp
-Simple Webapp using Spring Boot which allows to order a diet as a client or user.
+Simple Webapp using Spring Boot which allows to register admin or user.
+App is desgined to order an diet, operation is allowed for logged or unlogged person.
+After making that operation data are added to database through hibernate.